 “I am grateful for what I am and have.
 My thanksgiving is perpetual…O how I laugh when I think of my vague indefinite riches.
 No run on my bank can drain it, for my wealth is not possession but enjoyment.”

-In life, what is most important is quality and depth of the relationships we have with other people.
+In life, what is most important is the quality and depth of the relationships we have with other people.
 Sometimes keeping certain relationships going isn’t an easy endeavor, but it is almost always worth it.
 It is also equally important to put the needs of others on par with your own.
 Real joy will always come from giving not getting.

 I have much to be thankful for and I am certain you do as well.
 It is always a matter of perspective.
-I wish for you and your loved ones a joyful and peaceful Thanksgiving.
-Ignore the stress, minimize the indulgence, and embrace the true sentiment of the day.
+I wish you and your loved ones a joyful and peaceful Thanksgiving.
+Ignore the stress, minimize indulgence, and embrace the true sentiment of the day.
 I also hope that 2013 brings with it a sense of “perpetual thanksgiving.”

 - Thanksgiving Challenge (anexerciseindiscipline.com)

 - Happy Thanksgiving! (inspirationdailyblog.wordpress.com)

 - Thanksgiving is the time to follow up on those feelings of gratitude for all we have ~ Reed (2rqod.wordpress.com)